News

 Back in the days of Alien Heat, Dancing In The Dark included Graham’s drum solo.
 This was when everyone in the band would roll a cigarette (or something a little more flavoursome) while he performed it, hopefully having the deed done and the object lit in time to carry on with the song at the drum solo’s conclusion.

-None of our other acts made it onto the chart this month.
+* None of our other acts made it onto the November 2022 chart. *

 If you prefer to listen right here at the Wud Records website, you will find that it is the new default music player.
 You will find it on all non band-specific pages at the site, including our Links collection and homepage.